sqle157/mern-ecommerce-website/README.md

 ![Preview for the Ecommerce Website](./preview.png)

-An Ecommerce Website build with MERN stack.
+An Ecommerce Website that I built using the MERN stack.
+It's a fun and hands-on way for me to explore different technologies.
+I used MongoDB for the database, Express.js for the backend, React.js for the frontend, and Node.js to tie everything together.
+It's been a great learning experience.

 ## Features